 Following the cries of the squad on the upper level, I bounded up the steps and managed to catch sight of the wildly scattered shadows dispatching our men in the most efficient ways possible.

 Shivs drawn, I leapt forward…

 Almost as if in slow motion…Comicality’s eyes met mine…and there was a slight pause as he recognized me from his past.
 But the pause was not enough for me to puncture his heart.
-He pun to the side and avoided my bladed weapon, now engaging me in a full on hand-to-hand confrontation that began to make my arms and legs sore within the first few blows.
-He was stronger than I remembered.
+He spun to the side and avoided my bladed weapon, now engaging me in a full on, hand-to-hand, confrontation that began to make my arms and legs sore within the first few blows.
+He was much stronger than I remembered.
 More focused.
 He must really ‘believe’ this time.
-He wouldn’t fight with such a determined fury if he didn’t.
+He wouldn’t fight with such determined fury if he didn’t.

 There were very few voices left in the warehouse around me.
 Thirty six foot soldiers.
 Two squad leaders.
 Three vampire hunters.
 All rendered helpless…

 We didn’t even last the ten minutes I was hoping for.

 The area was dark.
 Quiet.
 And I struggled to get to my feet.
 I listened to figure out if any of our skilled teams were still functional.
 But I heard nothing but low toned groans and whimpers of agony.
 It quickly became clear that I was the last man standing here.
 And barely standing at that.

 My eyes searched the room.
 I saw nothing.
 Heard nothing.
 But I knew this wasn’t over.
 Not yet.